 The Pastoral Care Ministry provides Christian caring and service to all parishioners in need, especially the handicapped, homebound, elderly, bereaved and lonely.

 Ministry of the Eucharist: ministers of the Eucharist bring Holy Communion to those confined to their home.
-If you wish to receive Communion in the home call the Parish Center and ask for Ann Terrill.
+If you wish to receive Communion in the home call the Parish Center.

 Ministry of Prayer: a group of volunteer parishioners who pray for the needs of others.
-Prayers for special needs may be requested by calling the Parish Center and asking for Ann Terrill.
+Prayers for special needs may be requested by calling the Parish Center.

 Ministry of Services: parishioners help the handicapped, the elderly, the homebound with odd jobs, shopping, transportation.
 If services are needed call the Parish Center.